"I chose you and I commissioned you to go out and bear fruit, fruit that will last."

-While the start of the school year is always filled with much excitement and frenetic activity, this was especially true for our 2021 Kindergarten class.
-On their first day there were lots of smiles, a few anxious looking faces and even a couple of tears (from the mums!) but the students looked great in their uniforms and were very proud of their new hats, shoes, lunchboxes and classrooms.
+The start of the school year is always filled with much excitement and frenetic activity and this was certainly true for our 2020 Kindergarten class.
+I have spoken with a number of students and families from Kindy and they all appeared to be loving 'big school' and getting into the routine of learning.
+They looked great in their uniforms and were very proud of the new hats, shoes, lunchboxes and classrooms.
 Special thanks to Ms Baker and Mrs Smith for helping make the transition to Kindergarten as smooth as possible for all.

 We have a number of new staff who have joined the highly talented and motivated EAC staff.
 We welcome: